Gull: Description and morphology

 Gulls range in size from the little gull, at 120 g and 29 cm, to the great black-backed gull, at 1.75 kg and 76 cm.
-They are generally uniform in shape, with heavy bodies, long wings, and moderately long necks.
+They are generally uniform in shape, with heavy bodies, long wing, and moderately long necks.
 The tails of all but three species are rounded; the exceptions being Sabine's gull and swallow-tailed gulls, which have forked tails, and Ross's gull, which has a wedge-shaped tail.
 Gulls have moderately long legs, especially when compared to the similar terns, with fully webbed feet.
 The bill is generally heavy and slightly hooked, with the larger species having stouter bills than the smaller species.
 The bill colour is often yellow with a red spot for the larger white-headed species and red, dark red or black in the smaller species.

-The gulls are generalist feeders.
-Indeed, they are the least specialised of all the seabirds, and their morphology allows for equal adeptness in swimming, flying, and walking.
+Gulls are a generalist species that can thrive in various environments and survive on a widely varied diet.
+They are the least specialised of all the seabirds, and their morphology allows for equal adeptness in swimming, flying, and walking.
 They are more adept walking on land than most other seabirds, and the smaller gulls tend to be more manoeuvrable while walking.
 The walking gait of gulls includes a slight side to side motion, something that can be exaggerated in breeding displays.
 In the air, they are able to hover and they are also able to take off quickly with little space.

 The general pattern of plumage in adult gulls is a white body with a darker mantle; the extent to which the mantle is darker varies from pale grey to black.
 A few species vary in this, the ivory gull is entirely white, and some like the lava gull and Heermann's gull have partly or entirely grey bodies.
 The wingtips of most species are black, which improves their resistance to wear and tear, usually with a diagnostic pattern of white markings.
 The head of a gull may be covered by a dark hood or be entirely white.
 The plumage of the head varies by breeding season; in nonbreeding dark-hooded gulls, the hood is lost, sometimes leaving a single spot behind the eye, and in white-headed gulls, nonbreeding heads may have streaking.